DarrenZal/Quartz/content/BioregionalKnowledgeCommonsSummary.md

 ## Conclusion

 The Bioregional Knowledge Commons offers a powerful vision for stewarding place-based knowledge [^67].
-Its successful realization depends on integrating conceptual understanding, participatory design, sovereign technical architecture, engaging user experiences, and adaptive governance. **Ontology commoning is foundational**, ensuring the semantic structure reflects diverse voices and respects Indigenous knowledge [^68].
-Prioritizing Indigenous Data Sovereignty is paramount [^69].
-Leveraging agent-centric, local-first technologies provides the technical foundation for data sovereignty and resilience [^70].
-The BKC is seen as a **living system**, emphasizing **Process Over Product**, with the ultimate goal of contributing to the **regeneration of bioregional ecosystems, cultures, and communities** [^72].
+Its successful realization depends on integrating conceptual understanding, participatory design, sovereign technical architecture, engaging user experiences, and adaptive governance. **Ontology commoning is foundational**, ensuring the semantic structure reflects diverse voices and respects Indigenous knowledge.
+Prioritizing Indigenous Data Sovereignty is paramount.
+Leveraging agent-centric, local-first technologies provides the technical foundation for data sovereignty and resilience.
+The BKC is seen as a **living system**, emphasizing **Process Over Product**, with the ultimate goal of contributing to the **regeneration of bioregional ecosystems, cultures, and communities**.

 ---